 Patients should never have to choose between superior surgical skills and warm, compassionate care.
 It’s true that sophisticated surgeries now seem almost commonplace, however, the surgeons of North Orlando Surgical group recognize that surgery is always a major undertaking for the patient.
-Our patients can feel confident that our surgeons are among the area’s best, widely recognized for our superior skills, low complication rate and excellent surgical outcomes
+Our Orange City and Lake Mary patients can feel confident that our surgeons are among the area’s best, widely recognized for our superior skills, low complication rate and excellent surgical outcomes

 Dr. Jeremy Steinbaum completed his residency training at the University of Maryland.
 He also completed Fellowship Training in Surgical Critical Care and Trauma.
 He was a Clinical Instructor of Surgery at the University of Maryland.
-He yearned for a closer and longer lasting relationship with his patients and relocated to Florida to work in private practice.
-He has 19 years of experience in his field.
+He yearned for a closer and longer-lasting relationship with his patients and relocated to Florida to work in private practice.
+He has 19 years of experience in his field and is highly skilled in the treatment of Thyroid Disease and Parathyroid Disease.
 Although he is well versed in all types of general, vascular and thoracic surgery, one of his favorite procedures is thyroidectomy and parathyroidectomy.

 The thyroid is a butterfly-shaped gland in the neck, just above the collarbone.
 It is one of the endocrine glands, which means it releases hormones.
 Thyroid hormones control the rate of many activities in your body.
 These include how fast you burn calories and how fast your heart beats.
 All of these activities play a role in the body’s metabolism.